 - fostering close links with the wider community

-- encouraging links between parent and student representative groups
+- encouraging links between parent, and carer and student representative groups

-- inviting parents to share their skills and experiences in the school community
+- inviting parents and carers to share their skills and experiences in the school community

-- supporting students and their parents in making decisions about learning programs
+- supporting students and their parents and carers in making decisions about their child’s learning

 - recognising students’ families, cultures, languages and life experiences.

-- There will be strong links between students, staff, parents and other members of the school community.
+- There will be strong links between students, staff, parents, carers and other members of the school community.

-- Parents and community members will participate in the education of young people and share the responsibility for shaping appropriate student behaviour.
+- Parents, carers and community members will participate in the education of young people and share the responsibility for shaping appropriate student behaviour.

 - The curriculum, goals, plans and actions of the school will reflect the needs and aspirations of students and the wider school community.

-- Students, parents and teachers will perceive that the learning and teaching programs in the school are relevant and beneficial.
+- Students, parents, carers and teachers will perceive that the learning and teaching programs in the school are relevant and beneficial.

-- Staff will facilitate parent and community involvement in a range of school activities.
+- Staff will facilitate parent, carer and community involvement in a range of school activities.

 Results for students

-- Students will be supported by parent and community participation in school activities.
+- Students will be supported by parent, carer and community participation in school activities.

 - Students will value the school as an integral part of the community.

-- Students and their families will know how to gain access to relevant support services in the community.
+- Students and their families will be supported to access relevant support services in the community.

-- Students will be partners with parents and teachers in the teaching and learning processes at the school.
+- Students will be partners with parents and carers and teachers in the teaching and learning processes at the school.

 Principals will ensure that: